 - RF 35mm F1.8 Macro IS STM

 The new camera - EOS R

-The first mirrorless full-frame camera with RF mount is the EOS R - the main data are available in our card at this link.
+The first mirrorless full-frame camera with RF mount is the EOS R - the main specifications are available in our Camera Catalogue at this link.

 Let's see the main improvements and also what's missing.